get-itips/DocsMetadata/README.md

 # DocsMetadata

-This private repo holds a PowerShell Core Script to check or update Metadata in MicrosoftDocs-style repos.
+This repo holds a PowerShell Core Script to check or update Metadata in MicrosoftDocs-style repos.

 ## Requirements
 This needs to be run on **PowerShell Core 6.1.0 or higher**